Cancer Care Can’t Wait: How One Woman’s Cancer Diagnosis Helped Save Her Sister’s Life

 “Leah and I talked through all the scenarios and weighed the risks and benefits,” Ms. Amoroso recalls.
 Leah had the option to be monitored for breast cancer with frequent screenings using mammogram and breast MRI, but because a woman’s ovarian cancer risk increases in her 40s, Ms. Amoroso says, “I would not have wanted Leah to wait to remove her ovaries.
 We had no idea how long this pandemic could last.
 Nine months is enough time for a woman with a BRCA2 mutation to develop cancer.”

-The idea of recovering from surgery in the hospital during the pandemic raised concerns for Leah.
-But with encouragement and support from her family, she decided to have a double mastectomy and removal of her ovaries and fallopian tubes while staying in New York.
+With encouragement and support from her family, she decided to have a double mastectomy and removal of her ovaries and fallopian tubes while staying in New York.

 Drs.
-Sclafani, Aviki, and Matros performed Leah’s surgeries in September.
+Sclafani, Aviki, and Matros performed Leah’s surgeries that September.
 For both sisters, the care team coordinated so that they would not have to undergo several separate procedures.
 Leah would have another procedure in December with Dr. Matros to finish her breast reconstruction.

 Sister Helping Sister